Garcia leads UCLA past Arizona, into WCWS semifinals

 In the sixth, Arizona had two on with no outs and runners at second and third with one out, but Garcia escaped.

 UCLA’s Aaliyah Jordan’s double scored Briana Perez in the seventh to push the Bruins’ lead to 3-1.
 UCLA then took advantage of Arizona’s fielding mistakes to go up 6-1.
+An error on left fielder Carli Campbell scored two.
+Campbell had made a dynamic diving catch in the fourth inning.

+“I was very pleased with the team, I thought for six innings,” Arizona coach Mike Candrea said.
+“Too bad we’re not a little league team, only play six.
+The seventh inning just really got a little bit out of hand.”

+Arizona will play Florida or Alabama in an elimination game Saturday night.

 Follow Cliff Brunt on Twitter: www.twitter.com/CliffBruntAP